Allstate Drivewise Review

 Have you ever wondered why you can’t just pay for car insurance only when you need it?
 This is the concept of usage-based insurance, also known as pay-as-you-go insurance or pay-as-you-drive insurance.
 Regardless of the name used, the concept is the same.
 Allstate is a leading name in auto insurance and has been providing insurance products to its customers since 1931.

+The company advertises its usage-based auto insurance product, Drivewise, as a program that awards discounts to its auto insurance customers who are safe, low-mileage drivers.
 It is available in Colorado, Michigan, New Jersey, New York, Arizona, Illinois, and Ohio.

 How It Works